 - If your blood sugar level initially rises too high, the pancreas has to produce more insulin than what is normally needed.
 The result is that the blood sugar can drop to a low blood sugar zone.
 It will stay there until you eat again.

 Make sure that the meal you eat doesn't have an abundance of high glycemic index foods.
 This can ensure that your blood sugar levels stay stable, protecting you from a migraine flare-up.

 Low Blood Sugar Symptoms

 When you eat a meal, your blood sugar level should stay within the normal zone for at least four hours.
 This means you should not be hungry, have cravings or feel fatigued for at least four hours.
-However, by incorporating high glycemic index foods, you can expect to be hungry in as little as one hour later after completing your meal.
-The symptoms of low blood sugar may also accompany the hunger.
+However, by incorporating high glycemic index foods, you can expect to be hungry as little as one hour later after completing your meal.
+The symptoms of low blood sugar may also accompany hunger.
 Here’s a list of those symptoms:

 - Passing out.